The Green Deal is the EU’s answer to the ongoing climate crisis. Find out more about this roadmap for a climate-neutral Europe.

 Reducing emissions from industry, transport and other sectors

-In the first half of 2023, MEPs approved the following files:
+In 2023, MEPs have approved the following files:

 - The revision of the EU's Emissions Trading Scheme to include polluting sectors, such as buildings and road transport as of 2027, and maritime transport.
 The reforms will phase out free allowances for aviation by 2026 and promote the use of sustainable aviation fuels